lendway/lendway.github.io/Research.md

 "Unequal Punishment?
 Equality Before the Law, Partisanship, and Race in the United States" (with Jamie Druckman, Rongbo Jin, Trent Ollerenshaw, and Arjun Vishwanath)

+**Book Under Review**

+"Sermon Rhetoric and White Evangelical Support for the Republican Party."

 **Sample of Other Writing:**